25benjaminli/md-sa2/README.md

 ## Tutorial

 Note: replace base_folder with your base folder path.
 Also, make sure you've downloaded the weights.
 Make sure you have at plenty of extra space available on your system (>50 GB to be safe) - I have written scripts that preprocess the images and store to the disk, which consumes storage.
-Also, NVIDIA GPU with CUDA support is required for accelerated computing.
+Also, NVIDIA GPU with CUDA support is required for accelerated computing (mine is an RTX 3060 and has CUDA version 12.2).

 **1. download things (dataset, weights)**